-DisplayPort was originally developed to connect computers to monitors, but is now available on other devices such as laptops, tablets and digital TVs.
+DisplayPort and Mini DisplayPort were originally developed to connect computers to monitors, but is now available on other devices such as laptops, tablets and digital TVs.
 It’s a newer standard than HDMI, capable of a higher refresh rate and a more stable AV connection.
 DisplayPort is not as ubiquitous as HDMI, but can be found on Apple’s iMacs and MacBooks as well as Microsoft’s Surface Pro.
 You can connect HDMI devices to DisplayPort connections using an adapter.

 DVI (Digital Visual Interface) carries video signals only, not audio, unless it’s connected with a DVI to HDMI cable or adapter.
 DVI is not capable of 4K resolution, and is declining in use.
 If you have a device with a DVI connection, you can connect it to HDMI connections using an adapter.